 Where can I find information when I arrive at the festival?

-Our festival booth is located at Festival House in the centre of Oppenheimer Park.
-There festivalgoers can receive a map of the festival, information about festival events, join committees, learn more about the society, and sign up for our mailing list.
+Our festival booth is located at Festival House in the center of Oppenheimer Park.
+There festival goers can receive a map of the festival, information about festival events, join committees, learn more about the society, and sign up for our mailing list.